Animadversio/Animadversio.github.io/_academic_notes/Spectral-Graph-and-Segmentation.md

 Given a graph $\mathcal V,\mathcal E$ , a adjacency matrix $A$ could be defined.
 If the graph is un-directed, then the matrix is real symmetric.
 Thus a $n$ node graph will have $n$ eigenvalues and $n$ eigen vectors.

+Below I'll discuss Laplacian matrix majorly, but here I'll point out a few application of the adjacency matrix $A$.

+* Eigen vector of $A$ is used in PageRank algorithm.
+As only the eigenvector of the largest eigen value will be all positive, the entries in that vector is defined as eigen centrality. (importance of a node to a network)
+* $A$ could be normalized to be the transition matrix of a random walk on graph.

 ## Graph Laplacian and Physics

 Then the graph Laplacian could be defined as $L=D-A$ while $D=diag(d_i)=diag(\sum_jA_{ij})$